 Well on a lovely sunny morning in December meeting the students from Pupil Parliament at St Vincent’s Junior School was a lovely way for BTfL to start the day.
-Here was a group of school children whose Pupil Parliament is passionate about their community and local environmental causes.
+Here was a group of school children whose Pupil Parliament is passionate about their community and local environmental causes planting trees with u at Barrack Street Recreation Ground.
 They help improve their local area and are interested in local and global environmental issues.
 Only recently they had completed a local litter picking event and one of the children had completed a sponsored run raising money for environmental causes.
 How lovely to be tree planting with such switched on and passionate children!

 The eight children from St Vincent’s Catholic Primary School were raring to get going at Barrack Street Recreation Ground.
 Not only that, we had special guests attend the planting from HS2 environmental group to help us plant the ten flowering Cherry trees during this special tree planting event.
 HS2 have funded BTfL to plant in and around the HS2 area with local community groups and schools and we are very grateful for their support.
 The trees planted around the HS2 site near St Vincent’s Junior School will go a long way to promoting the all-important message of how important trees are, especially in one of Birmingham’s inner city areas.